amodnija/GymApp/README.md

 ### :rocket: Your One-stop destination Gym management App.

 With this app we provide our customers with a user-friendly system to manage their gyms.
-The numerous functionalities provided in the app allows the admin to add new members, edit the details of exiting users, add staff members to handle the database, and assign and manage the training routines of the members.
-A contact us page has been provided consisting our Email-id and address in case any new user wants to contact us for creating a new admin account.
+The numerous functionalities provided in the app allows the admin to add new members, edit the details of existing users, add staff members to handle the database, and assign and manage the training routines of the members.
+A contact us page has been provided consisting our Email-id and address in case any new user wants to contact us for creating a new admin account (A default admin account has been provided for initial login).

-* The add member feature allows the admin to add new members to the databasewith all thier essential details like Name,gender,Image,Phone number,Email address,Joining                 date,Membership tenure,Id No and Training routines.
+* The add member feature allows the admin to add new members to the database with all their essential details like Name,gender,Image,Phone number,Email address,Joining                 date, Membership tenure, Id No and Training routines.

 * The add staff feature allows the admin to add new staff members to maintain the database.In this the admin can create the login credentials for the staff and also provide admin access if needed.

-* The MemberList feature displays the list of all current members of the gym displaying their name,photo and Id,it also gives the edit detail option.
+* The MemberList feature displays the list of all current members of the gym displaying their name, photo and Id,it also gives the edit detail option.

 * The Training Routine feature shows the training routines available with their brief description,each trainig rotine also displays the list of members following the routine and also provides with the ability to add users to a routine.